YaroslavRy/obsidian-plugin-img-compressor/README.md

 ## Progress plan
 - [x] Search all files insdide the Vault
 - [ ] Find all images
+- [ ] Ask about the compression algorithm parameters
-- [ ] Apply a compression algorithm
+- [ ] Apply the compression
 - [ ] Brief review of the results +stats
-- [ ] Ask if this result is sutisfying
+- [ ] Ask if this result is satisfying
   - [ ] If so -> Rename the old images and replace them by the compressed
   - [ ] If doesn't -> Ask new parameters of the compression -> Repeat the process
 - [ ] Done